Munalula-Sikazwe/Munalula-Sikazwe/README.md

 - 👋 Hi, I’m @Munalula-Sikazwe
 - 👀 I’m interested in Computer Science and computer related problems
-- 🌱 I’m currently learning ...
-React and Angular
+- 🌱 I’m currently learning  React and Angular
-- 💞️ I’m looking to collaborate on ...
-Django Api Projects
+- 💞️ I’m looking to collaborate on React and  Django  Projects
 - 📫 How to reach me ... munalulasikazwe67@gmail.com

 <!---